rmrobinson/website/site/content/about.md

 # About Me

 Hi, I'm Robert Robinson.
 I'm an entrepreneurial-minded software developer working in the Kitchener-Waterloo area.
-My focus is backend software development, with a focus on building scalable, reliable and performant APIs.
+My focus is back-end software development, with a focus on building scalable, reliable and performant APIs.
 The majority of my development experience is in C++ and node.js, however I am currently expanding that set to include PHP, Ruby and golang.
-I have plenty of experience working in start-up ecosystems - I have been a founding member of two engineering teams, and am currently working as
+I have plenty of experience working in start-up ecosystems - I have been a founding member of two engineering teams, and am currently working with a late-stage startup to address scaling concerns.
+I have a lot of experience in the wireless telecommunication industry, including building products for Wi-Fi, 3GPP, and DSRC.
+I have authored several granted US patents.

 <br />